asciimo/trilogy/oop.md

 JavaScript is quietly calling a function built in to all classes:
 `constructor()`.
 Even though we didn't declare this function, it is automatically added to every class, and it's the first function--in OOP terms, a **method**--that gets called when we instantiate an object.
-Let's look at the subtle difference between the `Robot` class and the `marty` instance in the
+We'll talk more about the usefulness of `constructor()` shortly.

-console:
+Let's look at the subtle difference between the `Robot` class and the `marty` instance in the console:

 ![Robot class in the JavaScript console](img/2_robot_instance_in_console.png)

 The console identifies the `Robot` class as the JavaScript type `function`, but it identifies `marty` is the JavaScript type `Object`.
 If we expand `marty` by clicking on the arrow, we see that that he is empty.
 It will be our job to give him some **properties** and **methods**.

 Properties and Methods
 ---